OrdumLTD/UX-UI/README.md

 ---

+**Cost Breakdown:**

+---

-Please refrain to the “issues” section to track outstanding, closed and active tasks for each deliverable.
+Please refrain to the “issues” section(each linked above) to track outstanding, closed and active tasks for each deliverable.

 ## **1.1 UX Research**